1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 ## `OB_EDGE_PROXY_TEST_MODE`

-Enables test mode for the edge proxy:
+Enables test mode for the edge proxy.
+Contrary to the production edge proxy, the dev mode:

-- Turns off autocert.
+- Does not try to redirect to 443
+- Does no certificate requests and renewal
-- Uses HTTP for both the HTTP and HTTPS port.
+- Routes HTTP requests (vs HTTP for prod).

 ## `OB_EDGE_PROXY_HTTP_PORT`